NativeScript/docs-v7/README.md

 There are two versions of the NativeScript documentation that generate similar output: `nativescript` and `angular`.
 The former builds the vanilla NativeScript docs at [docs.nativescript.org/start/introduction](https://docs.nativescript.org/start/introduction), while the latter discusses Angular-specific topics at [docs.nativescript.org/angular/start/introduction](https://docs.nativescript.org/angular/start/introduction).

 Most of the content in this repository is shared between the two environments, but occasionally you may need to add environment-specific content.
-When you have this need you have a few options.
+When you face this situation, you have a few options.

 1. If you would like a page to appear in a single environment, add an `environment: angular` or `environment: nativescript` property to that page's front matter.
 Pages marked with an `environment` property will appear in a single environment, and pages _not_ marked with an `environment` property will be shared across all environments.

-2. If you have a page that should be appear in both environments but has different content for certain sections, you can use our built-in environment block tags.
+2. If you have a page that should appear in both environments but have different content for certain sections, you can use our built-in environment block tags.
 The blocks are  named `angular` and `nativescript`, respectively, and can be used like this:

 ```md
 {% nativescript %}This paragraph appears only in the vanilla NativeScript documentation{% endnativescript %}